REMOVING BARRIERS: OWEN’S JOURNEY

 HELP US SUPPORT MORE PATIENTS

-The Icla da Silva Foundation has been providing logistical, emotional, and financial support to patients with blood cancer and sickle cell disease for thirty years.
+The Icla da Silva Foundation has been providing logistical, emotional, and financial support to patients with diseases like blood cancer and sickle cell for more than thirty years.

-For searching patients, we encourage you to fill out the Patient Registration Form and request an application for support.
+For patients scheduled to receive a bone marrow or cord blood transplant, we encourage you to fill out the Patient Registration Form and request an application for support.

-For visitors, your donation will help us support more patients in need of a bone marrow transplant.
+For supporters, your donation will provide more patients with critical needs on their journey to receive a bone marrow transplant.
 Please consider a financial gift to support our life-saving mission.